gbdev/pandocs/content/Timer_and_Divider_Registers.md

 ### FF06 - TMA - Timer Modulo (R/W)

-When TIMA overflows, it is reset to the value in this register.
+When TIMA overflows, it is reset to the value in this register and an interrupt is requested.
+Example of use: if TMA is set to $FF, an interrupt is requested at the clock frequency selected in TAC (because every increment is an overflow).
+However, if TMA is set to $FE, an interrupt is only requested every two increments, which effectively divides the selected clock by two.
+Setting TMA to $FD would divide the clock by three, and so on.

+If a TMA write is executed on the same cycle as the content of TMA is transferred to TIMA due to a timer overflow, the old value is transferred to TIMA.

 ### FF07 - TAC - Timer Control (R/W)